 “Over the last 20 years, American firms have tripled their total outlay in other countries, their fastest growth rate being in the Third World.
 Nor is this trend likely to reverse itself.
 American capitalism is now producing abroad eight times more than it exports.
 Many firms have shifted all their manufacturing activities to foreign lands.
 All the cameras sold in the USA are made overseas, as are almost all the bicycles, tape recorders, radios, television sets, VCRs, and computers.”

 An extremely large percentage of our goods are made in China.
-China is now a threat to our economy and our safety.
-We have helped make it so.
+China is now a threat to our economy and our safety and we have helped make it so.
 The following link contains pictures of Detroit.
 Keep in mind it was once the automobile capital of the world.
 It is the future under leftist socialist rule.

 The philosophy and goals of communism made the clash between America and China inevitable but our China problems started in earnest with Richard Nixon.
 That is where we took the wrong fork in the road.
 Let’s do a quick look at the situation.

 “In my book, The Education of Ronald Reagan: The General Electric Years and the Untold Story of his Conversion to Conservatism, I trace Reagan’s evolution from liberal to conservative, from actor to politician.
 The changes took place during the time when he served as host of the General Electric Theater on television.
 His contract also called for him to spend a quarter of his eight years (1954-1962) with the company touring the forty states and 139 plants of GE’s far-flung decentralized corporate domain, addressing 250,000 employees and their neighbors.